Become a

 • Members are invited to an annual meeting to learn about how the organization is growing.

-• One membership counts for one vote within the Trust.
+• One membership counts for one vote within the Trust at the annual meeting.
+Voting rights do not extend to businesses.

 • This structure builds accountability and sustainability for our work.